ManalShehri/Casting-agency/README.md

 Casting Director  | All permissions a Casting Assistant has + Add or delete an actor & Modify actors or movies Executive Producer  | All permissions a Casting Director has + Add or delete a movie

+## Motivation

+This is my capstone project for the Udacity Full-Stack Nanodegree which summarize all what I have learned through the course of this nanodegree including

+- Coding in Python 3
+- Relational Database Architecture
+- Modeling Data Objects with SQLAlchemy
+- Internet Protocols and Communication
+- Developing a Flask API
+- Authentication and Access
+- Authentication with Auth0
+- Authentication in Flask
+- Role-Based Access Control (RBAC)
+- Testing Flask Applications
+- Deploying Application

 ## Getting Started